bgoodspeed/ephemeral/README.md

 * [wiredoor](wiredoor/): deploy a [wiredoor](https://www.wiredoor.net) server and configured subdomains to expose internal services via wireguard tunnels.
 Requires a domain managed by digitalocean.
 * [wiredoor-iponly](wiredoor-iponly/): deploy a [wiredoor](https://www.wiredoor.net) server to expose internal services via wireguard tunnels (no domain dependency)
 * [kubernetes](kubernetes/): deploy a 2 node kubernetes cluster. no load balancer or other cloud-provider dependencies
+* [postfix](postfix/): deploy a postfix mailserver.  along with some tools to help check for mail spoofing
+* [reconFTW](reconftw/): deploy a reconFTW instance (via docker), automatically kicks off a scan against a provided target

 ## Vultr